Aerial Photography of Minnesota - USGS Sources

 Mississippi River: The Biological Resources Division, Upper Midwest Environmental Sciences Center, La Crosse, Wisconsin, has posted scans of air photos for selected areas along the Mississippi River from the Twin Cities to Iowa.
 The photos were generally taken since the early 1990s, in various scales, some in natural color and some in color infrared, some rectified and some not.
 All data sets have metadata which should be read for details.

-1995-96 as part of a vegetation mapping project are available for viewing online.
+National Park: aerial photos taken in 1995-96 as part of a vegetation mapping project.

 Return to MnGeo's first-stop Aerial Photography page